The Omen (2006 film): Plot

 Katherine discovers she is pregnant and is determined to get an abortion, in fear of having a child similar to Damien.
 Soon afterward, Damien causes an accident in which Katherine is severely injured, resulting in her miscarriage.
 While in the hospital, Katherine confides in Robert that she has suspicions that Damien is evil.
 Jennings meets with Robert and shows him the photographs, including a new omen of his death.
 Robert decides to rendezvous with Jennings and search for Damien's biological mother.
 The pair discovers the hospital where Damien was delivered has since been demolished after a fire.
 They travel to Subiaco and meet a deformed Father Spiletto, who directs them to a graveyard.
 There, they find the grave of Damien's mother, who is revealed to have indeed been a jackal.
 In the neighboring tomb, Robert discovers the corpse of his murdered biological son.
 He and Jennings are attacked by a pack of dogs and barely escape.

 Mrs. Baylock visits Katherine in the hospital and causes her to have an air embolism, which kills her.
 Learning of Katherine's death, Robert goes to Megiddo, meets Bugenhagen, and receives instructions on how to kill Damien on consecrated ground with 7 sacrificial daggers.
 Bugenhagen tells Robert to examine Damien for a birthmark in the shape of three sixes ("666").
 However, Robert refuses to kill his son and throws the daggers on the ground.
 While reaching down to pick up the daggers, Jennings is suddenly decapitated by a falling sign.

 Robert takes the daggers, arrives home, and is attacked by Mrs. Baylock's Rottweiler, which he traps in the basement.
 In Damien's room, he finds the 666 birthmark.
 Mrs. Baylock attacks Robert.
 He fends her off, takes Damien, and drives to a nearby cathedral, running over Mrs. Baylock in the process.
 Pursued by the police, Robert flees to a church to kill Damien but is shot dead before he can by a Diplomatic Protection officer.

 As the Pope simultaneously dies, Robert's funeral is attended by the President of the United States, who holds Damien's hand.
-Damien then looks at the audience and glances regretfully.
+Damien then looks at the audience and makes a triumphant, sinister smirk.